sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial01/presentation.md

 ### Check the current file organization and naming

-You can either use the command line:
+You can either use the command line
 ```
 tree $BIDS_DIR
 ```

-or use the graphical file manager
+or use the graphical file manager.

 ---